Newly Elected Illinois Congresswoman Mary Miller Says 'Hitler Was Right On One Thing' At Pro-Trump Rally In D.C.

 “Our elected officials must not normalize, validate, or support Hitler’s memory, quotes, ideology, etc. Hitler was most certainly not ‘right,'” Butler wrote.

+Meanwhile, U.S. Rep. Jan Schakowsky (D-Illinois) led her fellow House Democrats in a rebuke of Miller.
+She was joined by Reps.
+Bobby Rush, Robin Kelly, Marie Newman, Jesus “Chuy” Garcia, Mike Quigley, Sean Casten, Danny K. Davis, Raja Krishnamoorthi, Brad Schneider, Bill Foster, Lauren Underwood, and Cheri Bustos:

+“We, the duly elected Members of the Illinois Delegation, condemn today’s statement by our new colleague, Mary Miller.
+This repugnant comment, on a repugnant day, is a black mark on this body and a black mark on our state.
+Mary Miller must apologize to her constituents, to the American people and to all who memorialize the millions murdered by Hitler.”

-Miller, a supporter of President Donald Trump, is among dozens of House Republicans who are objecting to the certification of President-elect Joe Biden’s Electoral College victory.
+Miller, a supporter of President Donald Trump, is among dozens of House Republicans who are objecting to the process to count President-elect Joe Biden’s Electoral College victory.

 A day after Miller’s remarks, supporters of President Trump stormed barricades and confronted police outside the Capitol on Wednesday, shortly after Mr. Trump gave a speech once again falsely claiming to have won a second term.

-Thousands of the president’s supporters descended on Washington, D.C., for the speech, and to protest certification of President-elect Joe Biden’s victory in the November 2020 election.
+Thousands of the president’s supporters descended on Washington, D.C., for the speech, and to protest the formal congressional acceptance of President-elect Joe Biden’s victory in the November 2020 election.
 After Mr. Trump’s speech, many made their way to the Capitol where they planned to protest throughout the day as members of Congress count electoral votes, a formality that finalizes Biden’s victory.

 The US Capitol was placed on lockdown and lawmakers were evacuated from the chambers as Trump supporters breached the building.